ant-design/ant-design/components/comment/index.en-US.md

 cols: 1
 ---

-Single comment component.
+A comment displays user feedback and discussion to website content.

 ## When To Use

-Comments can be used to enable discussions on an entity for example page, blog post, issue or other.
+Comments can be used to enable discussions on an entity such as a page, blog post, issue or other.

 ## API